davidkilp/FpLtg/README.md

 ![screenshot](https://github.com/davidkilp/FpLtg/blob/master/HID-LightingDemo_sceenshot.jpg)

 When Blinking is Enabled, the Brightness control will control the Duty Cycle (On/Off time per period) of the blinking at the selected blink rate.
-The blinking rate can be changed in 256 linear steps from 00h (41 ms, frequency 24 Hz) to FFh (10.73 seconds).
+The blinking rate can be changed in 256 linear steps from 0 (41 ms, frequency 24 Hz) to 255 (10.73 seconds).